 ‘Mandy Sutter has a strong, spirited, firmly contemporary voice… her easy conversational style is spattered with striking images.’
 Odyssey magazine

-Life took an interesting turn in the summer of 2010 when my Dad, aged 87, took on an allotment.
+Life took an interesting turn in the summer of 2010 when my Dad, then 87, took on an allotment.
 Knowing I’d be doing most of the work while having to pretend I wasn’t, I decided to blog about it by way of consolation.

-But ‘Reluctant Gardener’ became a hit with its readers and when I announced its end, there was an outcry.
+Reluctant Gardener became a hit with its readers and when I announced its end, there was an outcry.
 Well, three people and a dog begged me to reconsider (actually the people asked; the dog begged).
 And I realised that writing about the allotment had become intrinsically connected with working on it.
 And so the blog lives on.
 Perhaps one day we will go viral!
 In the meantime, there is plenty to do, especially weeding.

 My poems have appeared in some good poetry magazines like Stand, The North, Rialto and on BBC Radio 4, and also in some great anthologies.
 Most recently, Caring for the Environment appeared in Life-Saving Poems (Bloodaxe Books, 2015, ed Anthony Wilson) and Wharfe Swimming appeared in Surprise View, the latest Otley Word Feast anthology, launched in March 2016.

 My latest poetry pamphlet, Old Blue Car (Kettlebell Press 2015), is available on Amazon.
 Read a smashing review of it in the Telegraph and Argus and listen to the title poem, performed on stage at Greenwich Theatre by Claire Redcliffe.

 An earlier collection, Game (1995) is still available from Smith Doorstop Books and I have copies left of an even earlier one, Permission to Stare (Slow Dancer Press, 1994).
 Get in touch if you would like one.